dariakryvosheieva/descry/README.md

   <kbd><img src="../assets/Screenshot 2024-06-02 145702.png" width="600px"></kbd>
 </p>

-You will see an interface to upload an image and get the model prediction, along with basic information about the script.
+You will see an interface to upload a character image and get the model prediction, along with basic information about the script.

 <p align="center">
   <kbd><img src="../assets/Screenshot 2024-06-02 151423.png" width="600px"></kbd>